lajosbencz/selfsigned-tls-go/README.md

 # selfsigned-tls-go

+⚠️ Only use for testing purposes!

-Generates self-signed TLS certificate in-memory
+Generates self-signed TLS certificate in-memory that can be used for HTTPS servers